 Daftmill Distillery

 There is no public visiting but purchasing can be achieved locally.
 It's a smooth whisky.
 Every year, some is lost to evaporation.
 Just like every other whisky.
 This is known as the "Angels Share".
-It's not a very well known distillery but it grows its own barley and runs off its own spring water, making it more artisan, than some of the enormous distilleries in Scotland.
+It's not a Daftmill Distillery only sells their whisky after 10 years of aging. well-known distillery but it grows its own barley and runs off its own spring water, making it more artisan, than some of the enormous distilleries in Scotland.
 The distillery cannot be visited as yet.
 It sits on a working farm.
 The distillery opened in 2005.
 A Scotch Whisky is supposed to be 3 years in maturing before it can be sold.
-Draftmill Distillery, won't sell their whisky until it's 10 years old.
-It's very much a niche distillery with a high quality product
+Daftmill Distillery won't sell their whisky until it's 10 years old.
+It's very much a niche distillery with a high-quality product.

 Cameron Bridge Distillery